metaljhongli/SOCmappingTW/README.md

 If you use this workflow, please cite the associated publication:

-**Valdez-Vásquez, M., et al. (2025).
+**Syu, C.H; Valdez-Vásquez, M., et al. (2025).
 Soil organic carbon modeling across agricultural and forest landscapes in Taiwan using long-term field data, remote sensing, and Random Forest models. *Journal Name*.**

 ---